Aunt Jane's Nieces: Plot

 When this is announced, the group is shocked.
 There are no cash bequests to anyone – the fortune is all Kenneth's.
 The girls decide to go home; since Uncle John seems homeless, Patsy invites him to move in with her and her father.

 Back in New York, Uncle John is quietly bemused by their poor apartment and his bed on the sofa.
 When they leave for work, he slips into an uptown banker's office where he meets with important people who treat him deferentially.
 After a week, Patsy receives her first surprise from an unknown benefactor – keys to a lovely furnished apartment provided free for at least three years.
 When they nervously visit it, they discover it has been fitted out completely, and a maid rings the bell reporting for duty, all her wages prepaid.

 While Patsy and her father retrieve their things from the old apartment, Uncle John makes a quick visit to Louise and her mother, who treat him coldly.
 He leaves, embarrassed, but in the distance Louise's banker neighbor points him out: "he's worth from eighty to ninety millions, at least, and controls most of the canning and tin-plate industries of America."

 Patsy is concerned about the apartment, but Uncle John says, "There is nothing too good for a brave, honest girl wh [sic] heart is in the right place."
 Subsequently, Patsy reports for work and is told she's been fired.
 When she returns home, she finds a lady waiting to tutor her, to prepare her for women's college.
 That afternoon, to her delight, a piano teacher arrives.
 In the meantime, her father is informed that his firm's bankers would like to employ him, in a job that requires very few hours and pays a generous sum.
 Days later, he encounters Uncle John at the bank conducting his business, and learns the truth.
 At home, John points out that they all assumed he was poor, and he simply did not correct them.
 He promises to give the use of substantial money to both of the other girls' families, which can then be left to the nieces, so that they will not be in need.

 Uncle John asks if he can continue to stay with Patsy and her father.
 She says, "I never meant to part with you, when I thought you poor, and I'll not desert you now that I know you're rich."

 Criticism

-The novel "is genuinely original and interesting.
+The novel was described as "genuinely original and interesting.
 It focuses on three adolescent girls, two of whom combine basic good character with ugly traits not usually found in fiction for young girls.
 Baum starts with a trite situation that could occasion prosy moralizing...and gives it several original twists."